-Gestational diabetes can lead to serious health problems for both mother and baby.
-It is currently diagnosed in the third trimester, but by this point it might be too late to reverse the effects of the condition.
-We need better ways to diagnose gestational diabetes, so that treatment can be given as early as possible to reduce the risk of complications.
+Diabetes that develops in pregnancy – known as gestational diabetes – can lead to serious health problems for both mother and baby.
+It is currently diagnosed in the third trimester, but by this point it can be too late to reverse the effects of the condition.
+We need better ways of diagnosing gestational diabetes so that treatment can be given as early as possible to reduce the risk of complications.

 What’s happening in this project?

-Our researchers are interested in a group of molecules called progesterone sulphates, which can be found in the blood.
-Research has shown that women with gestational diabetes have lower than normal levels of progesterone sulphates in the third trimester.
+Our researchers are interested in a group of molecules called progesterone sulfates, which are pregnancy hormones that can be found in the blood.
+Research has shown that women with gestational diabetes have lower than normal levels of progesterone sulfates in the third trimester.
 Our scientists now want to find out if these are also reduced earlier in pregnancy.

 What difference will this project make?